 Photo by Pete Shaw

 She is the editor of two anthologies, the upcoming Octavia's Brood: Science Fiction Stories From Social Justice Movements (AK Press/IAS, Spring 2015) and Another World is Possible (Subway Press, 2002).
-She is the author of the nonfiction book focused on criminal justice issues, Angels with Dirty Faces: Dreaming Beyond Bars (AK Press/IAS, 2016) and the poetry collection Scars/Stars (Drapetomedia, 2013).
+She is the author of the nonfiction book focused on criminal justice issues, Angels with Dirty Faces: Three Stories of Crime, Prison and Redemption (AK Press/IAS, 2016) and the poetry collection Scars/Stars (Drapetomedia, 2013).
 She was a nominated for Oregon's Poet Laureate, received the first Barry Lopez Fellowship in 2016, and was awarded one of two 2015 James Tiptree Jr. Fellowships for her science fiction writing that explores the intersections of identities.

 One of the founders and first editor of the political hip hop publication AWOL Magazine, Walidah also served on the editorial board for the national Left Turn Magazine.
 She is the director and co-producer of the Katrina documentary Finding Common Ground in New Orleans.